Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 2. The receiver is usually an independent party without an interest in the case.
 The receiver must impartially protect the property or interests of the parties to the suit.
 A party in interest may be appointed receiver because of the nature of the property or special knowledge of the business.
 Generally, a court will allow a party in interest to serve as a receiver only if all of the parties to the suit agree.

-3. The receiver is a fiduciary who can be personally liable under 31 USC § 3713(b) if she violates the Federal Priority Statute in 31 USC § 3713(a).
+3. The receiver is a fiduciary who can be personally liable under 31 USC 3713(b) for violating the Federal Priority Statute in 31 USC 3713(a).
 However, government claims might not have top priority in many receiverships because:

 Assessment and Collection in Receiverships

-1. Pursuant to IRC § 6036,a receiver in a receivership proceeding (and similar fiduciaries, including assignees for the benefit of creditors) who is in control of all or substantially all of the assets of a debtor must give notice of the appointment to the Area Director within 10 days of the receiver’s appointment.
-Treas.
-Reg. § 301.6036-1.
+1. Pursuant to IRC 6036 a receiver in a receivership proceeding (and similar fiduciaries, including assignees for the benefit of creditors) who is in control of all or substantially all of the assets of a debtor must give notice of the appointment to the Area Director within 10 days of the receiver’s appointment.
+See Treas.
+Reg.
+301.6036-1.

-2. Under IRC § 6871(a), assessments for income, estate and gift taxes must be made immediately after the appointment of a receiver in any receivership proceeding before any federal or state court.
-Treas.
-Reg. § 301.6871(a)-1.
-In these instances the IRS does not issue a notice of deficiency, and the taxpayer is deprived of access to Tax Court.
-Treas.
-Reg. § 301.6871(b)-1(a).
+2. Under IRC 6871(a), assessments for income, estate tax, and gift taxe may be made immediately after the appointment of a receiver in any receivership proceeding before any federal or state court.
+See Treas.
+Reg.
+301.6871(a)-1.
+In these instances, the IRS does not issue a notice of deficiency, and the taxpayer is deprived of access to Tax Court.
+See Treas.
+Reg.
+301.6871(b)-1(a).

-3. Section 6871(a) applies to any liquidation proceeding that is under court supervision and in which a fiduciary is appointed with the powers of a receiver.
-Williams v.
+3. IRC 6871(a) applies to any judicially supervised liquidation proceeding in which a fiduciary is appointed with the powers of a receiver.
+See Williams v.
 Commissioner, 44 T.C.
-673 (1965) (IRC § 6871 applied to assignment for the benefit of creditors under supervision of court).
+673 (1965) (IRC 6871 applied to assignment for the benefit of creditors under supervision of court).

 Note:

-Formal intervention rather than merely filing a claim will give the United States standing to challenge court orders as a party to the proceeding.
-Usually the United States intervenes only in federal court receiverships.
+Formal intervention rather than merely filing a claim will give the United States standing as a party to the proceeding to challenge court orders.
+Usually, the United States intervenes only in federal court receiverships.

 5. Unlike bankruptcy cases, receivership proceedings do not provide a discharge.
 The IRS may collect any tax claim that remains unpaid once the proceeding ends.
-IRC § 6873.
+See IRC 6873.

 Assignments for the Benefit of Creditors